dan-da/hd-wallet-derive/README.md

 usually be saved to a history file -- including your xprv or xpub key!
 You should be very careful to either expunge the command(s), or move the funds to another wallet, or be certain untrusted parties cannot access your machine.

+Finally, this tool depends on libraries written by other authors and they have not been carefully audited for security.
+So use at your own risk.

 # Use at your own risk.